hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/modules_calcua_and_clusterarch.md

         determined from the version of the module.
     -   When we are not loading for the `system` version of the software stack, we also need to determine the highest level version of that stack that should be loaded.
--   Check if a user software stack is also available.
+-   Check location for the user stack via EBU_USER_PREFIX or the default, turn off by setting EBU_USER_PREFIX to an empty value.
+The default location is $VSC_DATA/EasyBuild
 -   Determine the list of directories of EasyBuild-generated module files to load.
 Keep in mind that later on we will have to synchronise that with a list of directories in the EasyBuild installation repository.
 All user modules take a higher priority than any